Jahanshah1/sales-Forecasting-model-/README.md

 ## Future Plans
 - Add 'file upload' feature to the app so the users can directly upload their historical data
 - Add more editable parameters for the users
-- Integrate neural network model LSTM
+- Integrate more models like LSTM